AmineDjeghri/awesome-os-setup/PPTI FTP Download-Upload.md

 - in username: your student number,
 - password: your student password,
 - in port: `22` (it is important to not leave this port empty)
+- Left panels are your pc folders, right panels are the remote folders and files
+- Drag and drop, rename, CTRL + A to select all and more !
+Enjoy !

 <img src="Azure steps/PPTI-FileZilla steps/filezilla ppti-part 1 .png" >
 <img src="Azure steps/PPTI-FileZilla steps/filezilla ppti-part 2 .png" >